LWFlouisa/UploadedFairyUpdates/_posts/2020-08-14-anexampleofpoetrycomicscript.md

 into the sky.

 CAPTION
-The isolation is near.
+The isolation is near.<br />
-I rest to the chilling chilling wind so long long ago.
+I rest to the chilling chilling wind so long long ago.<br />

 Panel 3.
 An old Gothic church in the distant rings its bell.
 A gateway opens into